ChibiOS/ChibiOS/testhal/STM32/STM32F4xx/USB_CDC_IAD/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - USB-CDC driver demo for STM32.                            **
+** ChibiOS/HAL - USB-CDC (IAD descriptors) driver demo for STM32F4xx.      **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STMicroelectronics STM32F4-Discovery board.
+The demo runs on an Olimex STM32-E407 board.

 ** The Demo **

-The application demonstrates the use of the STM32 USB (OTG) driver.
+The application demonstrates the use of the STM32F4xx USB driver.

 ** Build Procedure **